DZeman23/COMOL-1-The-COBOL-Wavetable-Synthesizer/README.md

 # COMOL-1: The COBOL Wavetable Synthesizer
+### **NOTE: The available documentation is now severely out of date.
+Please be patient while I update them.
+Many new features have been added.
+Please check the changelog for more.**

 This is a highly flexible and versatile wavetable synthesizer written entirely in COBOL.
 In the long term, I aim to develop this project to create a program that fully emulates